socialchorus/Attribute-Access-Controllable/doc/blog-post.md

 This gem was my first attempt at writing a generator, so it was awkward.
 I still don't understand [Thor](https://github.com/wycats/thor) properly.
 Fortunately, I happened upon [Ammeter](https://github.com/alexrothenberg/ammeter), which helped me write out test specs for the generator.
 If you've got good specs, then you can sometimes stumble along until you learn enough to get it right.
 Alex Rothenberg's original [blog post](http://www.alexrothenberg.com/2011/10/10/ammeter-the-way-to-write-specs-for-your-rails-generators.html) about the gem was quite informative, as were the test cases from the [Devise](https://github.com/plataformatec/devise/tree/master/test/generators) gem.

 I have to admit; constructing the generator was more complex than the original module!
 There are more "moving parts;" templates, usage files, specs, in addition to the generator itself.
-So there is a minimum amount of overhead that might overwhelm the original content.
-On the other hand, I learned quite a bit, and the gem is far more useful!
+So there is a certain amount of overhead that might overwhelm the original content.
+On the other hand, I learned quite a bit, and the gem is far more useful.

     require "spec_helper"
     require 'generators/attribute_access/attribute_access_generator'